AngelTintaya/challenge_project/README.md

 - Git Flow

 Directories:
-- static: Contains data that were uploaded to the webpage
+- static: Contains data that were uploaded to the webpage.
-- templates: Contains HTML that will let us upload files
+- templates: Contains HTML that will let us upload files.
 - schemas: (Not loaded).
-Contains the database
+Contains the database.
 - venv: (Not loaded).
-Contains the virtual environment
+Contains the virtual environment.
 Files:
 - create_tables.py: Will let us drop and create tables to the database.
-- docker-compose.yaml: Will let us create a MySQL Database and have it running using containers
+- docker-compose.yaml: Will let us create a MySQL Database and have it running using containers.
-- Dockerfile: Contains the image used for MySQL
+- Dockerfile: Contains the image used for MySQL.
-- main.py: Contains the script of the API Rest
+- main.py: Contains the script of the API Rest.
-- requirements.txt: Contains all libraries that will be needed to execute the project
+- requirements.txt: Contains all libraries that will be needed to execute the project.
-- test.py: Script to test some features for the project
+- test.py: Script to test some features for the project.
-- version.txt: To identify the current version of the project
+- version.txt: To identify the current version of the project.